🧩 Autism Support & Neurodiversity-Affirming Care

 • Individual therapy for children, teens, and adults

-• Family and parent sessions to strengthen understanding and connection
+• Family and parent sessions

-• Coordination with schools, educators, and healthcare providers
+• Collaboration with schools and providers

-• In-house prescriber support for clients who may benefit from medication as part of their plan
+• In-house prescriber support for clients who may benefit from medication

 💫 Related & Co-Occurring Conditions

-Some individuals with autism may also experience:
+Some individuals on the spectrum may also experience:

-• Intellectual or learning differences
+• ADHD or learning differences

 🌼 Living Authentically as a Neurodiverse Individual

-Progress looks different for everyone.
-That’s okay.
+3️⃣ Practice Acceptance: Progress looks different for everyone — and that’s okay.

 💙 At Mara’s Lighthouse, we help individuals and families move from uncertainty to understanding, from isolation to connection, and from surviving to thriving.